benswift/benswift.github.io/_posts/2018-06-22-hosting-a-self-built-jekyll-site-on-gh-pages.md

    where it'll be served by GitHub pages

-After that, you can work on, commit & push your blog wherever you like (I actually keep the content on GitLab) but you can push the built site to GitHub so they can serve it for you.
+After that, you can work on, commit & push your blog wherever you like (I actually keep the content in the [same GH repo](https://github.com/benswift/benswift.github.io), but in a `source` branch) but you can push the built site to the master branch so GH pages will serve it up for you.

 [^hassle]:
     I know that it's not actually *that* much hassle, especially if you've